cobwebos/docs/articles/iot-central/core/howto-manage-iot-central-from-portal.md

 ---
 title: 通过 Azure 门户管理 IoT Central | Microsoft Docs
-description: 本文介绍如何从 Azure 门户创建和管理 IoT Central 应用程序。
+description: This article describes how to create and manage your IoT Central applications from the Azure portal.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts